-Figure 67.
 Jessica's history after committing on a feature branch.

-At some point, Jessica, Josie, and John inform the integrators that the featureA and featureBee branches on the server are ready for integration into the mainline.
-After the integrators merge these branches into the mainline, a fetch will bring down the new merge commit, making the history look like this:
+Jessica, Josie, and John inform the integrators that the featureA and featureBee branches on the server are ready for integration into the mainline.
+Afferthe integrators merge these branches into the mainline, a fetch will bring down the new merge commit, making the history look like this:

-Figure 68.
 Jessica's history after merging both her topic branches.